alexa/amazon-voice-conversion-voicy/README.md

 ## Voicy: Zero-Shot Non-Parallel Voice Conversion in Noisy Reverberant Environments

-This repository contains audio samples from the paper “Voicy: Zero-Shot Non-Parallel Voice Conversion in Noisy Reverberant Environments” submitted for review to INTERSPEECH 2020.
+This repository contains audio samples from the paper “Voicy: Zero-Shot Non-Parallel Voice Conversion in Noisy Reverberant Environments”.
 All samples are included in the voicy_vc_samples.html file.

 ## License Summary